Easihh/laughing-avenger/README.md

 laughing-avenger
 ================
-This a repository for previous code that I have written in Java,C# or C++(current).
+This a repository for previous code that I have written in Java,C# and C++(current).

-old finished project video: https://www.youtube.com/watch?v=m7j5arOr5BU C# and Java Version.